zkstewart/BINge/README.md

 You can also provide the `--largeTable` option if you'd like the resulting table file to contain the full outfmt6 details rather than just the percentage identity, E-value, and bitscore of hits.

-You will find the resulting file at `/location/of/working/directory/annotate/run_<hash>/BINge_annotation.tsv` or `/location/of/working/directory/annotate/most_recent/BINge_annotation.tsv` if you have not run any other 'annotate' analyses.
+You will find the resulting file `BINge_annotation.tsv` at `/location/of/working/directory/annotate/run_<hash>` or `/location/of/working/directory/annotate/most_recent` if you have not run any other 'annotate' analyses.
 The file contains a header to help with interpretation.
 Note however that the `Best_mapped_GOs_+_parents` column contains the same values as `Best_mapped_GOs` in addition to all their parent/ancestor terms.
 You should use the `Best_mapped_GOs_+_parents` GO terms in any subsequent enrichment analyses.